Punchyou/Punchyou.github.io/_posts/2020-06-22-kmeans-analysis-notes.md

 ### 2. The Silhouette Analysis

 The SA is a way to measure how close each point in a cluster is to the points in its neighboring clusters.
-It can be used to determine the degree of separation between clusters.
+It can be used to determine the **degree of separation** between clusters.
 Values lie in the range of [-1, 1].
 A value of +1 indicates that the sample is far away from its neighboring cluster and very close to the cluster its assigned.
 Similarly, value of -1 indicates that the point is close to its neighboring cluster than to the cluster its assigned.
 A value of 0 means its at the boundary of the distance between the two cluster.

 #### Definition:
-For an example $(i)$ in the data, lets define $a(i)$ to be the mean distance of point $(i)$ w.r.t to all the other points in the cluster its assigned $(A)$.
+For an example $(i)$ in the data, lets define $a(i)$ to be the mean distance of point $(i)$ with regards to all the other points in the cluster its assigned $(A)$.
 We can interpret $a(i)$ as how well the point is assigned to the cluster.
 Smaller the value better the assignment.

-Now, let $b(i)$ is the mean distance of point $(i)$ w.r.t. to other points to its closet neighboring cluster $(B)$.
+Now, let $b(i)$ is the mean distance of point $(i)$ with regards to other points to its closer neighboring cluster $(B)$.
 The cluster $(B)$ is the cluster to which point $(i)$ is not assigned to but its distance is closest amongst all other cluster.

 The silhouette coefficient $s(i)$ can be calculated: